mctigger/tensorcontainer/README.md

 > **⚠️ Academic Research Project**: This project exists solely for academic purposes to explore and learn PyTorch internals.
 For production use, please use the official, well-maintained [**torch/tensordict**](https://github.com/pytorch/tensordict) library.

-RTD provides efficient, type-safe tensor container implementations designed for modern PyTorch workflows.
-Built from the ground up with PyTree integration and torch.compile optimization, RTD enables seamless batched tensor operations with minimal overhead and maximum performance.
+Tensor Container provides efficient, type-safe tensor container implementations designed for modern PyTorch workflows.
+Built from the ground up with PyTree integration and torch.compile optimization, it enables seamless batched tensor operations with minimal overhead and maximum performance.

 ## Table of Contents